152334H/old_blog/docs/_posts/2021-07-11-redpwn-panda-food.markdown

 1. Necessarily, this writeup will be riddled with misinformation and mistakes.
 Don't take this as gospel, read the sources for yourself, and make a PR on this writeup if there's a mistake you really care about.
 2. This is not the proper terminology and I won't pretend I know what it ought to be.
 3. This doesn't happen at all in reality.
 It's almost impossible to remerge any of the allocations back into `malloc_arena->top`, meaning that most allocations remain confined to their own tcaches (and fastbins/smallbins if necessary), The experiment here worked as a matter of coincidence: when `string.size()` is in the range [0x10, 0x1f), a `malloc(0x1f)` call is made to handle it.
 This just-so-happens to land in `tcache[size=0x30]`, which is also host to Food/Bamboo structs.
+4. The odds of crashing are proportional to the number of `size=0x30` chunks present on the tcache.
+It's easier to understand once you grasp how [allocations are handled](#better-primitives), but in short: the first reallocation (`'A'`) puts `foods[2]` on `tcache[size=0x30]`.
+The second allocation will overwrite that chunk with `B` if its not a `Food` type, giving baseline odds of 50%.
+These odds go downhill if the tcache is filled with enough garbage -- something which I didn't draw a connection to until I figured out a consistent exploit primitive.
+   In any case, `(50%)**3` isn't good enough odds for the exploit I want.
-4. I'm still not sure about this part.
+5. I'm still not sure about this part.
 The code seems to indicate vice versa, but either way it's still a 1/2 chance per loop.

 ## TLDR